Flashbackvideoman/earnyourpoints/README.md

  &ast;Note that the $DEVELOPMENT variable, if TRUE will turn off PHP warnings like mail errors if you do not have a working SMTP driver.*

 Requirements:
-- LAMP or WAMP stack
+- LAMP or WAMP stack (PHP7, MySQL, Apache, etc.)
 - SMTP services

 **Warning: SMTP server MUST be setup to successfully send mail via PHP**